apache/tvm/docs/dev/index.rst

 Search-space and Learning-based Transformations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The transformation passes we described so far are deterministic and rule-based.
 One design goal of the TVM stack is to support high-performance code optimizations for different hardware platforms.
-To do so, we will need to investigate as many optimizations choices as possible, including but not limited to, multi-dimensional tensor access, loop tiling behavior, special accelerator memory hierarchy, and threading.
+To do so, we will need to investigate as many optimization choices as possible, including but not limited to, multi-dimensional tensor access, loop tiling behavior, special accelerator memory hierarchy, and threading.

 It is hard to define a heuristic to make all of the choices.
 Instead, we will take a search and learning-based approach.
 We first define a collection of actions we can take to transform a program.
 Example actions include loop transformations, inlining,